jspecify/jspecify/docs/docs/spec.md

 > For more discussion of reflexive and transitive relations, see the comments
 > under [nullness subtyping].
+>

-> Compare [JLS 4.3.4].
-Note that our definition of "same type" applies to all
+> For a definition of "same type" in the JLS, see [JLS 4.3.4].
+Note that our
+> definition of "same type" applies to all kinds of augmented types, including
-> kinds of augmented types, including cases like the augmented null types.
+> cases like the augmented null types.

 ## Subtyping